 Some of his teachings, writings and actions, in particular those related to Dorje Shugden, the Dalai Lama, the ordination of monastics, and the “usurpation” of FPMT’s Manjushri Institute have sparked significant controversy.

 Dorje Shugden Controversy

-Dorje Shugden is a deity whose precise nature — enlightened tutelary deity (Yidam), bound worldly Dharma protector (Dharmapala) or an evil and malevolent force is disputed among adherents of Tibetan Buddhism, especially its Gelug school.
+Dorje Shugden / Dolgyal is a deity whose precise nature — enlightened tutelary deity (Yidam), bound worldly Dharma protector (Dharmapala) or an evil and malevolent force is disputed among adherents of Tibetan Buddhism, especially among its Gelug school.

-Dorje Shugden (Wylie: rdo-rje shugs-ldan), “Powerful thunderbolt”; also known as Dhol-rgyal) is a relatively recent, but very controversial, deity within the complex pantheons of Himalayan Buddhism.
+Dorje Shugden (Wylie: rdo-rje shugs-ldan), “Powerful thunderbolt” or Dolgyal (Dhol-rgyal) is a relatively recent, but very controversial, deity within the complex pantheon of Himalayan Buddhism.
 There exist different accounts and claims on Dorje Shugden’s origin, nature and function.

 Self Help Forum & Testimonies

 David Cutshaw from the USA, a former member of the NKT-IKBU, created a Yahoo group called ‘New Kadampa Survivors’ in May 2007.
 This discussion forum aims to offer help to those previously involved in the NKT, as well as to their families and friends.
 The NKT tried to undermine the forum by using ‘troll strategies’ and attempted to convince Yahoo to shut it down.
 Members of the group are lay persons, ex NKT teachers, nuns and monks.
 Testimonies of “NKT Survivors” have been posted on the buddhism-controversy-blog and the Facebook group New Kadampa Survivor Testimonies.